ToastedNub/LogMessages/README.md

 # Brain
  - Loading the jsons with meme links from reddit

-# NSFW, NSFW2, NSFW3 (20,000+ NSFW MEDIA FILES)
+# NSFW, NSFW2, NSFW3, NSFWPIC, NSFWPIC2, NSFWPIC3 (NSFW MEDIA FILES)
  - For the SNFW Server

-# FullList, FullList2, FullList3 (20,000+ MEME MEDIA FILES)
+# FullList, FullList2, FullList3, PIC1, PIC2, PIC3 (MEME MEDIA FILES)
  - The jsons the bots use to get their links from

 # LinkBot
  - Queue from Discord users

-# Unused
- - These are not used by my bots, but other peoples bots as requested